MicrosoftDocs/microsoft-365-community/Community/creating-useful-views-in-lists-libraries.md

 As the Site Owner, you're doing your users a service by _pinning_ choice and date columns to the Filters Pane, and maybe those columns from the default View.
 You'll need to instruct your users about the pane's existence, but if they've ever used SharePoint Search refiners or any shopping website before, they'll totally get it.

-## General and usually-correct default View strategies:
+## General and _usually-correct_ default View strategies

-Sometimes little to no UX research will be done, and sometimes you won't know how or where your List/Library will be used.
+Sometimes little-to-no UX research will be done, and sometimes you won't know how or where your List/Library will be used.
 These tips will help you establish a good default View that applies in most cases:

 * **Title column on the left** side of the view (same with _Name_, if it's a Library).
 Maybe the most left you can, but not in the middle or the right.
 Give users a target to click on where they're looking.

-* **In a browser, zero percent of users want to scroll horizontally** even though it's super easy to three-finger horizontal swipe on your brand-new state of the art developer-grade laptop trackpad.
+* **In a browser, zero percent of users want to scroll horizontally** even though it's super easy to three-finger horizontal swipe on your brand-new state-of-the-art developer-grade laptop trackpad.
 Use the Filters Pane instead.
 Or create a secondary View that shows more columns.

 * **In a Modern View, Item Count (Pagination) is often ignored** in favor of infinite scrolling.
 This comes at performance tradeoff at your user's expense.
 Additional rows are loaded and rendered dynamically as the user scrolls.
 Displaying _fewer_ columns in your View can increase perceived scrolling speed.
 Smooth scrolling is what your users want in a View.
+Let the filters pane work for you.

 * **Sort Modified date descending** and display the Modified date column.
 This provides the context of _freshness_ for a given List/Library's View.
 In many cases, the user's needs to act on the most recent item in the list, like approving a travel expense or reviewing a document update.